edgedb/easy-edgedb/README.md

 ## More constraints

 Let's look at two more constraints.
-We've seen `exclusive` and `max_value` already, but there are [some others](https://www.edgedb.com/docs/edgeql/sdl/constraints/#constraints) we can use as well.
+We've seen `exclusive` and `max_value` already, but there are [some others](https://www.edgedb.com/docs/edgeql/sdl/constraints/#constraints) that we can use as well.

 There is one called `max_len_value` that makes sure that a string doesn't go over a certain length.
-That will be good for our `PC` type, which we created but have only used once because we are still just using the Dracula book to populate a database.
-But `max_len_value()` will definitely be needed for `PC`.
+That could be good for our `PC` type, which we created many chapters ago.
+We only used it once as a test, because we don't have any players and are still just using the book to populate the database with `NPC`s.
+Those won't need them because `NPC` names are already decided, but `max_len_value()` is good for the `PC` type to make sure that players don't go crazy with their names.
 We'll change it to look like this:

 ```
 type PC extending Person {